 What’s this project about?

-The completion of an Eastern Bays Shared Path has been included in past Hutt City Council strategies.
-Its a key project in providing a safe and integrated network for commuting and recreational purposes under the current Walk and Cycle the Hutt 2014 – 2019 strategy (PDF 2.3MB).
+The Eastern Bays Shared Path is a key project in providing a safe and integrated network for commuting and recreational purposes under the current strategy, Walk and Cycle the Hutt 2014 – 2019.

 How the community benefits from the Shared Path

 The Project will provide a safe and connected walking and cycling route along Marine Drive, providing enhanced connections: